giraldiego/NOIR/README.md

 Credits & Thanks
 ----------------

+-   Shelb for letting me use her modlist as a base to build upon and all her support.

+And the same credit for NOISE apply:

 -   DarkLadyLexy for instructions on Distant Land, LOOT, Merging, and the Finishing Line.
 -   Halgari for creating [Wabbajack](https://github.com/halgari/wabbajack)